vitor93gs/pipeline_etl_dio/README.md

 ## License

 This code is provided under the MIT License.
-Feel free to use and modify it as needed for your Transformer data management needs.
+Feel free to use and modify it as needed for your Transformer data management needs..